iBz-04/Seeker-o1/instructions/Valuable Concepts.md

 - Progressive enhancement of capabilities
 - Separation of core logic from specific implementations

-### Adaptation for ANUS:
+### Adaptation for seeker-o1:
-ANUS can adopt this pattern while enhancing it with its planned "Hybrid Agent System" that switches between single and multi-agent modes.
+seeker-o1 can adopt this pattern while enhancing it with its planned "Hybrid Agent System" that switches between single and multi-agent modes.
 The base architecture could be extended to support dynamic role assignment and agent collaboration.

 ## 2. Planning System